cheercheong/MazeGameStrategyClassification/README.md

 Src: data_preprocessing.m , for data preprocessing and feature extraction

-     observation.m , for checking the result
+	and observation.m , for checking the result

 InputData: 8 field map text files and 8 corresponding playonfield text files.